LEDBrain/Community-Service/README.md

-# Discord Bot in Typescript (with an SQLite database)
+# The official Discord Bot for the United Dispatch community Discord

-This is an **internal** Repository for creating a Discord Bot in Typescript with an SQLite database.

 ### Variables for upload to crowdin